Set yourself some fitness standards to see you through your pregnancy

 - Tricks to survive through morning sickness: Eat smaller but much frequent meals.
 Get plenty of rest and power naps all throughout the day.
 Sniff on lemon or ginger or eat watermelon in order to keep nausea at distance.
 You can also eat baked potato chips, avoid on a lot of spicy seasonings, in order to relieve you from painful morning sickness.
 Make sure to pop in your Vitamin B6 tablets, and ask your doctor to help you with morning sickness alleviating medicines

-- Between the nausea and the need to pee: If you are spending a lot of time in bathroom these days, then make sure to not cut back on liquid intake.
+Between the nausea and the need to pee, you might need a breather!
+If you are spending a lot of time in bathroom these days, then make sure to not cut back on liquid intake.
 You should in fact cut back on drinking more and more of coffee as it is diuretic.

 Some custom error